Help Support the CWG!

 Category Archives: Catholic Writing and Publishing

 The CWG Prayer Chain Post is a weekly post for members to include their special intentions by adding a comment.
-Mark 9:38-41 John said to him, ‘Master, we saw someone who is not one of us driving out devils in … Continue reading
+Ephesians 5:8-14 You were darkness once, but now you are light in the Lord; behave as children of light, for … Continue reading

 The CWG Prayer Chain Post is a weekly post for members to include their special intentions by adding a comment.
-Wisdom 2:17-20 Let us see if what he says is true, and test him to see what sort of end … Continue reading
+Exodus 17:3-7 But tormented by thirst, the people complained to Moses.
+‘Why did you bring us out of Egypt,’ they … Continue reading

 This month, the Catholic Writers’ Guild is touring Guildie Cathy Gilmore’s book with Carol Benoist (a Sister duo), “Easter Bunny’s Amazing Day.”
 It has an imprimatur.
 Easter’s iconic bunny becomes a beloved disciple of Jesus in this beautifully illustrated hardcover … Continue reading

 I like to drink.
 Beer.
 Good beer.
 I especially enjoy the ice cold variety in a frosty mug.
 The presence of good friends magnifies my enjoyment of this activity many, many times.
 I think a lot of you may appreciate this.
 Maybe … Continue reading